How to Revive a Dying Fiddle-Leaf Fig

 • Watered too lightly.

-• The potting soil has dried out and become hydrophobic (repels water off the surface) which causes water to run off the surface of the soil and down the side of the pot without infiltrating properly and reaching the roots.
+• The potting soil has dried out and become hydrophobic (repels water off the surface), which causes water to run off the soil’s surface and down the side of the pot without infiltrating properly and reaching the roots.

-• Low humidity can also cause the fig to lose too much moisture from the leaves and results in a drooping appearance.
+• Low humidity can also cause the fig to lose too much moisture from the leaves, resulting in a drooping appearance.

-How to Fix a Fiddle-Leaf Fig With Drooping Leaves
+How I Fix Fiddle-Leaf Figs With Drooping Leaves…

-To fix a drooping fiddle leaf fig, emulate the conditions of its natural habitat by locating the fig in bright, indirect light, water the potting soil thoroughly when the top 2 inches are dry, ensure the temperature stays consistently between 65ºF to 75ºF and mist the leaves once a day to slow down the rate of water loss to help revive the leaves.
+To fix a drooping fiddle leaf fig, what I recommend you do is emulate the conditions of its natural habitat by locating the fig in bright, indirect light, water the potting soil thoroughly when the top 2 inches are dry, ensure the temperature stays consistently between 65ºF to 75ºF and mist the leaves once a day to slow down the rate of water loss to help revive the leaves.

 • Place your fiddle-leaf fig in the brightest room of your house.
 Fiddle-leaf figs cannot acclimatize to a shady area, so it is important to ensure the fig has sufficient light.
-Fiddle-leaf figs generally don’t like being moved (due to the sudden contrast in conditions) but in this case it is important as the fig deteriorates in low light conditions.
-In cool climates fiddle-figs thrive in morning sun, followed by afternoon shade.
+As stated, your Fiddle-leaf figs generally don’t like being moved (due to the sudden contrast in conditions), but in this case, it is important as the fig deteriorates in low-light conditions.
+In cool climates, fiddle-leaf figs thrive in the morning sun, followed by afternoon shade.
 In hot climates, bright indirect light (figs can scorch in strong, direct sunshine) is best to revive your drooping fig.

 • Water your fiddle-leaf fig thoroughly when the top 2 inches of soil feel somewhat dry.
-If the soil is consistently damp, then your are watering your fiddle-leaf fig too often and this is the reason for the drooping leaves, as damp soil promotes the conditions for root rot.
-However if the soil dries out too much the fig leaves droop and eventually drop off.
-Use your finger to detect when the top 2 inches of the soil start to dry.
-If the soil is still damp, wait a few days until it feels dry, then water with a good soak.
+If the soil is consistently damp, then you are watering your fiddle-leaf fig too often, which is why the drooping leaves, as damp soil, promote the conditions for root rot.
+However, if the soil dries out too much, the fig leaves droop and eventually drop off.
+My method that I find works well is to use my finger to detect when the top 2 inches of the soil start to dry.
+If the soil is still damp, I wait a few days until it feels dry, then I water with a good soak.
 This method of watering replicates the typical soil moisture cycle of the fiddle leaf fig’s native environment.

-• Always water your fiddle leaf fig thoroughly, so that excess water trickles from the base of the pot.
-Watering thoroughly ensures that the potting soil is evenly moist and the water has infiltrated the soil, so the roots can access the moisture they require to prevent the fig leaves from drooping.
-Watering too lightly only moistens the top inch or so of the soil and causes the leaves to droop as the roots cannot access the moisture.
-Empty any saucers or trays underneath the pot to allow for effective drainage.
+• Always water your fiddle leaf fig thoroughly so that excess water trickles from the base of the pot.
+Watering thoroughly ensures that the potting soil is evenly moist and that the water has infiltrated the soil so the roots can access the moisture they require to prevent the fig leaves from drooping.
+What happens when you water too lightly is that you only moistens the top inch or so of the soil and causes the leaves to droop as the roots cannot access the moisture.
+Remember to Empty any saucers or trays underneath the pot to allow for effective drainage.

 • Ensure the water infiltrates the soil.
-Sometimes potting soils can bake hard when the dry, and repel water off the surface.
-If this is the case, soak your fiddle-leaf fig in a basin of water for 10 minutes, ensuring the root ball is submerged.
-This allows the water sufficient time to absorb and reach the roots which should prevent water from trickling off the surface next time your water your plant.
+Sometimes, potting soils can bake hard when they dry and repel water off the surface.
+If this is the case, what I do is soak my fiddle-leaf fig in a basin of water for 10 minutes, ensuring the root ball is submerged.
+This allows the water sufficient time to absorb and reach the roots which should prevent water from trickling off the surface the next time you water your plant.

 • Mist the leaves every day if they are drooping.
-Misting the leaves creates a humid micro-climate that emulates the fiddle-leaf figs, humid natural environment and slows down the rate of water loss from the leaves, which can contribute to their drooping or wilting appearance.
-You can buy a plant humidifier which can be a good option, although misting the leaves is usually all that is required.
+Misting the leaves creates a humid micro-climate that emulates the fiddle-leaf fig’s humid natural environment and slows down the rate of water loss from the leaves, which can contribute to their drooping or wilting appearance.
+You can buy a plant humidifier which is the option I recommend if you cannot mist your plant regularly.
+I have had great results using a humidifier.

 • Ensure the temperature is between 65ºF to 75ºF (18ºC to 24ºC) to prevent drooping.
-Fiddle-fig leafs are sensitive to temperature fluctuations and can droop if the temperature exceeds 75ºF.
+Fiddle-fig leaves are sensitive to temperature fluctuations and can droop if the temperature exceeds 75ºF.
 Higher temperatures can increase the rate at which the potting dries and the rate at which moisture is lost from the leaves.
-Try to cool the room down whilst limiting draughts (if possible) as fiddle-leaf figs are also sensitive to air flow.
-Keep the fig away from any sources of indoor heat.
+Try to cool the room down whilst limiting draughts (if possible), as fiddle-leaf figs are also sensitive to airflow.
+I have to keep my fig on the other side of the room from my indoor heating.

-Once the fiddle leaf fig has had a good watering, and the humidity has increased with regularly misting, the drooping leaves should start to recover in the next few days.
+Once the fiddle leaf fig has had a good watering and the humidity has increased with regular misting, the drooping leaves, you should start to see a recovery in the next few days.

-I must emphasize It is always important to avoid going from one of extreme (of underwatering) to another (overwatering) as fiddle leaf figs do not tolerate consistently damp or boggy soil as this causes root rot, so the correct balance of watering is key.
+I must emphasize It is always important to avoid going from one extreme (underwatering) to another (overwatering), as fiddle leaf figs do not tolerate consistently damp or boggy soil, which causes root rot, so the correct balance of watering is key.

-Misting the leaves is perhaps the most important step in fixing drooping fiddle leaf fig leaves as figs prefer a humidity of at least 40% whereas our houses are typically 10% humidity.
+From what I have been taught by specialist growers, misting the leaves is perhaps the most important step in fixing drooping fiddle leaf fig leaves as figs prefer a humidity of at least 40%, whereas our houses typically have 10% humidity.

 Increasing the humidity slows down the rate of water loss from the leaves and helps the drooping leaves recover.